Shreyas-sunil/BharatIntern_DS/README.md

 TASK : 1

-House Price Prediction :
+Titanic Survival probablility Prediction :

-"Machine Learning model to predict house price using linear regression only Jupyter notebook code.."
+"Build a predictive model to determine the likelihood of survival for passengers on the Titanic using data science techniques in Python."

 TASK : 2

-Iris Flowers Classification :
+SMS Spam classifier:

-"Predict the different species of flowers on the length of there petals and sepals only Jupyter notebook code."
+"Develop a text classification model to classify SMS as either spam or non-spam using data science techniques in Python."